House Democrats eye quick impeachment vote if Pence rebuffs attempt to remove Trump from office | NewsChannel 3-12

 “This is urgent — this is an emergency of the highest magnitude,” the California Democrat told reporters Thursday.
 “My phone has been exploding with ‘impeach, impeach, impeach.’ “

-Top Democrats say there have not been serious discussions yet about impeaching Trump for the second time in his presidency, something that has never been done before.
-And a big question remains as to whether President-elect Joe Biden even wants to go this route — and his position will be a major factor in how Democrats decide to proceed.
+McConnell, sources said, hasn’t spoken to Trump for weeks — fallout from the Kentucky Republican acknowledging Biden won the presidency in mid-December.

+For his part, Biden has no appetite for opening an impeachment proceeding, people familiar with the matter said Thursday night, as he prefers to keep his focus on taking office in less than two weeks.
+“Impeachment would not help unify this country,” a person close to Biden said, who added that “this is a matter to be decided by the Congress.”
+Sources told CNN earlier Thursday the President-elect had no intention of weighing in on the 25th Amendment talks either.

-But if Pence and the Cabinet don’t invoke the 25th Amendment, Democrats are discussing a process that would allow them to bypass the committee proceedings and move articles of impeachment directly to the floor within two days.
+If Pence and the Cabinet don’t invoke the 25th Amendment, Democrats have been discussing a process that would allow them to bypass the committee proceedings and move articles of impeachment directly to the floor within two days.

 The discussions are expected to intensify Friday, when House Democrats hold their first full-caucus call since the attack on the US Capitol as a growing number of members press for impeachment.

-Note: This story has been updated with additional reporting and developments.